-All six species of Australian glider are found in Queensland, five of them in the south-east of the State.
+All seven species of Australian glider are found in Queensland, six of them in the south-east of the State.
 They range in size from the tiny feathertail glider, which can sit in a child’s hand, to the solitary and regionally vulnerable greater glider.

 The Queensland Glider Network (QGN) was established in early 2006 to support glider populations through communication, education, data collection and mapping.